Xomega-Net/Xomega.Docs/docs/platform/unique-features.md

 With Xomega Framework being **open-source**, it allows you to easily troubleshoot any issues and suggest bug fixes or even new features in order to help both your project and the community at large.
 The framework is also designed to allow you to substitute standard components with your own, override standard behavior in your custom classes, and otherwise customize your app to your own needs.

-For the most **advanced** cases, you can even **extend the Xomega model** with your own custom elements and attributes and leverage Xomega.Net to provide validation, IntelliSense, and collapsing for such elements.
+For the most **advanced** cases, you can even **extend the Xomega model** with your custom elements and attributes and leverage Xomega.Net to provide validation, IntelliSense, and collapsing for such elements.
 Then you can modify the generators to use the new custom elements to generate your artifacts.

-Alternatively, you can **create your custom generators**** that could use the standard and your custom model elements to generate new types of artifacts from the model, such as automated unit tests.
-Because both the models and the generators are built using standard tried-and-true XML technologies, it will help you to easily find the necessary resources for this.
+Alternatively, you can **create your custom generators** that could use both the standard and your custom model elements to generate new types of artifacts from the model, such as automated unit tests.
+Because both the models and the generators are built using standard tried-and-true XML technologies, it will be easy for you to find the necessary resources for this.